Sticky space

 Answer

 Sponsors order and distribute the product to their group to sell to family and friends.
 Money is usually turned back into the group within a week.
-Your profit is the difference between what you pay us and the money you collect.
+Your profit is the difference between what you pay the company and the money you collect.

 Questions